 A Caribbean passport provides an opportunity for high-net-worth individuals to obtain second citizenship and enjoy the luxury benefits that come with it, including but not limited to:

-- Visa-free travel to over 150 countries, including the Schengen Area and the UK
+- Visa-free travel to over 150 countries, including the Schengen Area and the UK, offering enhanced global mobility.

 - Citizenship for the whole family

-- Tax-friendly benefits, often with no inheritance or capital gain taxes
+- Tax-friendly benefits, often with no inheritance or capital gains taxes

 - Dual citizenship allowed